-While their response time isn’t as fast as that of TN panels, it’s quick enough to eliminate most of motion blur and trailing of fast-moving objects.
+While their response time isn’t as fast as that of TN panels, it’s quick enough to eliminate most of the motion blur and trailing of fast-moving objects.

-Although AOC doesn’t specify the gray to gray (GtG) response time speed of the 24G2 display, PANDA states a 7.5ms speed which AOC managed to get down to ~5ms with the use of overdrive.
+Although AOC doesn’t specify the gray to gray (GtG) response time speed of the 24G2 display, PANDA states a 7.5ms speed in which AOC managed to get down to ~5ms with the use of overdrive.

-Overall, some minor motion blur is noticeable in fast-paced games, but significantly less than what you might see on VA panels.
+Overall, some minor motion blur is noticeable in fast-paced games but significantly less than what you might see on VA panels.